 Program planning is the responsibility of students to ensure their successful completion.
 Students are expected to be informed about program requirements and to complete the requirements to graduate.
 Checking in with Academic Advisor Yoel Paredes (yjp2107@tc.columbia.edu) is an excellent way to ensure program requirements are being met promptly and to address any issues or concerns that arise.
-To make any special requests regarding academic requirements, students should initially contact Yoel and then their assigned faculty advisor, either Dr. Miller or Dr. Tomasulo.
+To make any special requests regarding academic requirements, students should initially contact Yoel and then their assigned faculty advisor.
 Students are encouraged to plan their coursework when possible and bring a list (e.g., course number, course name, term, credits) when meeting with any advisor.
 Communication regarding SMB will only be sent to Teachers College email accounts or posted via Canvas.

 It is highly recommended that students seek academic advisement on degree planning and the Integrative Project (IP) within the first year of enrollment in the SMB Area of Focus.
-The IP Instructor for SMB is Tom Ford (Thomas.Ford@tc.columbia.edu) through August 1, 2025, and Melanie Lown (mll2217@tc.columbia.edu) after August 1, 2025.
+The IP Instructor for SMB is Melanie Lown (mll2217@tc.columbia.edu).